tanasinp/pokedex/README.md

 - Fetch Pokémon data from the PokéAPI
 - Display Pokémon details such as name, type, and abilities
 - Manage state efficiently using Redux Toolkit
-- Styled with MaterialUI for a modern look
 ## Tools
 - React
 - API